zayne-labs/call-api/README.md

 ## Helpful Features

-## Auto cancellation of redundant requests (No more race conditions🤩)
+## ✔️ Automatic Cancellation of Redundant Requests (No more race conditions🤩)

-`CallApi` automatically cancels the previous requests if the same url is called again before the previous request is resolved.
-This essentially only lets the last request through, hence preventing dreaded race conditions.

-What this implies is that you can use `callApi` in a `useEffect` hook for instance and it will automatically cancel the previous request if a request is made to the same URL again, effectively only letting the last request through 🤩.
+`CallApi` implements an internal request management system to prevent race conditions and ensure that only the most recent request to a given URL is processed.

+**How this feature Works in detail**:

+- When a new request is made, `callApi` internals first check if there's an ongoing request to the same URL.
+- If a pending request exists, it's automatically cancelled.
+- The new request is then processed, ensuring that only the most recent data is retrieved and handled.

+**Key takeaways**:

+- Automatic Cancellation: When multiple requests are made to the same URL in quick succession, `callApi` automatically cancels any pending previous requests, allowing only the latest request to proceed.
+- Race Condition Prevention: This mechanism eliminates race conditions that can occur when rapid, successive API calls are made, such as during fast typing in a search input, button clicks, etc.
+- Ideal for React Hooks: This feature is particularly useful when `callApi` is used within React's useEffect hook or similar scenarios where component updates might trigger multiple API calls.
-This behavior can be disabled if you don't like it, by setting `{ cancelRedundantRequests: false }` in the fetch options.
+- Configurable: If you prefer to handle request management differently, you can disable this feature by setting { cancelRedundantRequests: false } in the fetch options.
+No pressure 👌.

-You can also cancel a request to a particular url manually, by passing that url as an argument to the `cancel` method attached to callApi.
+- Manual Cancellation: You can manually cancel requests to a specific URL using the cancel method attached to `callApi`.
+You can also pass an abort controller signal to `callApi` (just like with fetch) as an option and abort the request when you want to.

 ```js
 callApi("some-url");

 callApi.cancel("some-url");
 ```

-You can also pass a signal to callApi as an option and cancel it when you want to.

 ```js
 const controller = new AbortController();